 As participants in TRS-ActiveCare, you and your covered dependents are entitled to a review by the Aetna Medical Division to determine the medical necessity of any proposed medical procedure.
-It will inform you in advance if Aetna considers the service to be medically necessary and, therefore, eligible for benefits.
+The review will inform you in advance if Aetna considers the service to be medically necessary and, therefore, eligible for benefits.
 To have a predetermination conducted, have your physician provide Aetna a letter of medical necessity and any pertinent medical records supporting this position.
-After a decision is reached, you and your physician will be notified in writing.
+After Aetna reaches a decision, you and your physician will be notified in writing.

 Predetermination is not a guarantee of payment.
-Benefits are always subject to other applicable requirements, such as preexisting conditions, limitations and exclusions, payment of premium, and eligibility at the time care and services are provided.
+Benefits are always subject to other applicable requirements, limitations and exclusions, payment of premium, and eligibility at the time care and services are provided.